 Where is the Club Sports office located?

-GCU Club Sports is currently located in building 84 (Juniper Hall) adjacent to the Juniper Gym on the northwest corner of campus.
+GCU Club Sports is currently located in building 58 (Canyon Activity Center) adjacent to the Canyon Activity Center’s weight room.

 Who do I speak with to receive more information?

 You may request more information on our site or you can contact the Club Sports Program Development Specialist (PDS) for all club sports-related questions.

 The sport I am interested in playing isn’t listed.
 Is it possible to start a new club?